 Asset-based LTC provides a set of benefits for long-term care costs if you need it, in addition to a death benefit for beneficiaries.
 Typically you pay one large premium upfront or a series of premium payments.

 - Shop and compare long-term care insurance quotes.

 - Fill out an application and answer health questions.
 The insurer might ask to see medical records and interview you by phone or in person.

 - Once you are approved for coverage, you start paying premiums.

 You can buy insurance directly from a long-term care insurance agent or employer.

 To be eligible for long-term care insurance benefits, you must be unable to function at least two out of six “activities of daily living” (ADLs) on your own, or you have dementia or other cognitive impairment.

 - Transferring (Mobility)

 If you need care and want to make a claim, the insurance company will review medical documents from your doctor.
 They may also send a nurse to do an evaluation.
-If they approve your claim, they need to approve your service or facility of care too.
+If they approve your claim, they must also approve your service or facility of care.

 Most insurance policies have a waiting period before benefits can be used and say that after the “elimination period” (30, 60, or 90 days), you will get reimbursed for all of your medical expenses, up to the lifetime maximum.
 Under certain circumstances, there are shorter elimination periods to qualify for benefits and sometimes a zero-day elimination period.